 A Java language binding SHALL written to be extended by service providers to provide functionality specific to their DRM software.
-In order to provide a service provider implementation, a service provider must extend the following classes with custom implementations:
+In order to provide a service provider implementation, a service provider must extend all abstract classes with custom implementations.
+Concrete service provider implementations of DRMAA classes MAY additionally implement the 'java.lang.Cloneable', 'java.io.Serializable', and/or 'java.lang.Comparable' interfaces.
+The abstract classes that must be overridden are as follows: